mjdecker/mjdecker.github.io/_syllabi/software-testing-online.md

 * Strong programming skills

 ### System Requirements: ###
-* Computer/Browser requirements in Canvas guide What are the browser and computer requirements for Canvas?
-Links to an external site.
+* Computer/Browser requirements in Canvas guide - What are the browser and computer requirements for [Canvas]?

 ### Learning Support Services and Resources: ###